R-802/Sorting-Algorithm-Visualizer/README.md

 ![Visualizer Demo](resources/visualizer_demo.gif)

 The Sorting Algorithm Visualizer is a Java-based program that provides a graphical user interface (GUI) for visualizing various sorting algorithms in real-time.
 Users can interact with the visualizer to observe the sorting process, customize parameters, and control the sorting animations.
-This README provides an overview of the program, its architecture, and how to use it effectively.

 ## Table of Contents